chhuang-one/sqxclib/doc/Sqxc.md

 Note: SQXC_TYPE_ARRAY  corresponds to SQL multiple row.

 ## Create Sqxc elements
-create element to convert data to SQL INSERT/UPDATE statement and add element to convert data to JSON array/object in SQL column.
+create element to convert data to SQL INSERT/UPDATE statement and add element to convert data to JSON array/object in database column.

 use C language